 - Doubts that one may cheat on their partner.

-- Questioning one’s own sexuality, and having feelings, thoughts and impulses about being attracted to members of the same sex.
+- Questioning one’s own sexuality, and having feelings, thoughts and impulses about being attracted to members of the same/opposite sex.

-The constant analysing and questioning of the relationship and partner often places immense strain on the relationship and the result is a person with OCD will often end the relationship to rid themselves of the doubt and anxiety, which is usually often repeated with any subsequent relationship.
+The constant analysing and questioning of the relationship and partner often places immense strain on the relationship, often causing a person with OCD to end the relationship to rid themselves of the doubt and anxiety.
+Unfortunately, this cycle is often repeated with any subsequent relationship.

-Sexual Intrusive Thoughts – Obsessive thoughts of unintentionally causing inappropriate sexual harm (i.e. to children) unintentionally, or the constant questioning of one’s own sexuality are the main focuses for these obsessional doubts.
+Sexual Intrusive Thoughts - Obsessive thoughts of unintentionally causing inappropriate sexual harm (i.e. to children), or the constant questioning of one’s own sexuality are the main focuses for these obsessional doubts.
 Obsessional thoughts can include: